ManonSgro/AI_Project/README.md

-# IA_Project
+# AI_Project
-IA project with Unity
+AI project with Unity
 # Goals
-Blob perception system
+Simulate the evolution of a population through generations.